-When funds are available, joint PhD students are invited to apply for summer funds to cover living and/or research and travel expenses.
+Women's Studies Summer Funding: Many students receive some guaranteed summer funding, especially for the first couple years in the program.
+In subsequent years for students who do not receive other summer awards, we invite the joint PhD students to apply for summer funds to cover living and/or research and travel expenses.
 Amounts vary from year to year and funding is not guaranteed.
+WS deadline: early March

-For the best essay written by a graduate student on an interdisciplinary Women’s Studies topic.
-Includes an award of approximately $250.
+Dorothy McGuigan Graduate Prize (awarded by the DPC): For the best essay written by a graduate student on an interdisciplinary Women’s Studies topic.
+Includes an award of approximately $750.
+WS deadline: mid February

-The WS Department is able to offer graduate students in the joint PhD programs a grant each year for travel to conferences, to research collections, or for other research expenses.
+Women’s Studies Travel and Research Grants and Job Search Expense Coverage: The WS Department is able to offer graduate students in the joint PhD programs a grant each year for travel to conferences, to research collections, or for other research expenses.
 Joint PhD students can also receive some reimbursement funds to cover job search expenses.
-These funds may be used for postage, business cards, overnight mail, graduate letter service costs, etc.
+These funds may be used for Interfolio, business cards, express shipping, or graduate letter service expenses.

 The following funds are provided by Rackham and awarded by the Women’s Studies Department.
 They are distributed on a competitive basis and decided by the Doctoral Programs Committee (DPC).
 Additional funding opportunities may be found on the Rackham website.

 Humanities Research - Candidacy and Dissertation Fellowships: For students in the humanities and humanities-related social sciences to decrease time towards degree.
 WS deadline: early March